synssins/sonorium.dev/README.md

 - **Theme Favorites**: Star your most-used themes for quick access
 - **Custom Categories**: Organize themes into categories like "Weather", "Nature", "Urban"
 - **Theme Icons**: Visual icons for easy theme identification
-- **Bundled Themes**: Includes Sleigh Ride and Tavern themes out of the box
+- **Bundled Themes**: Includes Sleigh Ride, Tavern, and "A Rainy Day...
+Or is it?" out of the box

 ### Track Mixer
 Fine-tune how each audio file plays within a theme: